Pizzosta/AuctionWebsite/README.md

 ## Description 📄
-Kawodze is a web application aimed at providing comprehensive online market presence for traditional artists
+Kawodze is a web application aimed at providing comprehensive online market presence for traditional artists.
+The main objective is to create an auction for their most priced crafts where users engage in a bidding war to determine its worth.

 ## Environment 💻
 The console was developed on Ubuntu 20.04 LTS using python3 (version 3.8.5) and adheres to pep8 style documentaion.